WRKY (AM): History

 On April 4, 2016, WLPA reverted back to a sports radio format, with a simulcast of the ESPN Radio programming of sister station WONN-FM, now WPPY.
 WLPA adopted that station's ESPN Radio 92.7 branding at that time.

 On July 23, 2021, it was announced that Forever Media would purchase WLPA and its translator along with WONN-FM for a total of $400,000.
 This signals Hall Communications' withdrawal from the market, as the sale of 101.3 WROZ to religious broadcaster Educational Media Foundation was announced earlier that month.

 The sale consummated on October 15, 2021.
 WLPA and its translator subsequently switched to a simulcast of the classic rock programming of sister station WYCR.
 The station's call sign was changed to WRKY effective November 1, 2021.

+In December 2024, it was announced that Four Rivers Community Broadcasting would purchase the translator W223CH Lancaster PA from Forever Media for $200,000.
+Two months later in March 2025, Four Rivers announced they would acquire WRKY from Forever for $15,000.

 On July 2, 2025, the Federal Communications Commission granted its application to switch from a commercial to a noncommercial station.